One of the Best Restaurants in Bangkok

-Chef Ton who is a certified sommelier and an accomplished Chef involved his passion for Thai modern cuisine using local fresh ingredients most restaurants would simply overlook.
+Chef Ton, a certified sommelier and an accomplished Chef, involved his passion for modern Thai cuisine using local fresh ingredients most restaurants would overlook.

-One thing learned from the early days at Le Du, is to forget everything you know about your previous dining experiences.
+One lesson learned from Le Du Restaurant’s early days is to forget everything you know about your previous dining experiences.
 Let me explain… we all have a ‘taste memory’ which kicks in when you read a menu (there are no images).
-You read snapper, oyster or beetroot, your brain goes back in time trying to imagine how it tasted like last time had some, and if you liked it or not.
-Well here, forget everything your brain is telling you because Le Du manages to create brand new tastes by mixing the right amount of ingredients.
+You read snapper, oyster or beetroot; your brain goes back in time, trying to imagine how it tasted like the last time you had some and if you liked it or not.
+Well, here, forget everything your brain tells you because Le Du manages to create brand-new tastes by mixing the right ingredients.

-As always we also love to order lots of appetizers more than main dishes.
-We always find that appetizers are more creative and more fun than heavier main courses.
+As always, we also love ordering many more appetisers than main dishes.
+We always find that appetizers are more creative and fun than heavier main courses.
 The dishes are superbly presented and well introduced by the team, who speaks perfect English.
-The trick is to mixed all the ingredients together, don’t try to pick this or that from your plate, that would defeat the purpose.
+The trick is to mix all the ingredients, don’t try to pick this or that from your plate; that would defeat the purpose.
 The balance between sour, salt, sweet and umami combines with textures and temperature.
-It really is fun and never ceases to surprise.
+It is fun and never ceases to surprise.

 Le Du restaurant is casual, not pretentious and very friendly.
-To make sure the evening goes great, the wine list is extensive but not expensive, the chef made sure of that.
+To ensure the evening went great, the chef ensured that the wine list was extensive but not expensive.

-If you love great food, Le Du should be on your list of must-try.
-It’s not full every day because it is a little hidden, but since Chef Ton is now a world-famous chef (but cool and modest) you should definitely call and book in advance.
+Le Du should be on your must-try list if you love great food.
+It’s not full every day because it is a little hidden, but since Chef Ton is now a world-famous chef (but cool and modest), you should call and book in advance.